Canada’s technology industry is thriving—and more global investors are taking notice.

 While the COVID-19 pandemic is affecting the entire world—and Canada is certainly not immune to its effects and its ongoing challenges—our nation has taken steps to both protect all those who live here and to prepare for a smooth transition to economic recovery.

-Canada’s talent and innovation comprise crucial parts of our recovery—and help frame the many advantages in the opportunities that Canada offers global investors.
+Canada’s workforce and innovation comprise crucial parts of our recovery—and help frame the many advantages in the opportunities that Canada offers global investors.

 With Collision planning to resume a non-virtual version of its tech conference in Toronto in 2021, it is expected more technology-focused people worldwide will again see Canada’s advantages while on Canadian soil.